-- Director of Public Service
+- Assistant Dean for Public Service

 Before practicing law, Gould served as an officer in the U.S. Navy.
 As a law student, Gould was an editor on the University of Colorado Law Review, won a national championship in moot court and founded the Military Law Society.
 Gould also co-founded The Brigid Alliance, a nonprofit based in New York.

 - B.A.Elliott School of International Affairs, George Washington University2008